barronbytes/ai-agent/README.md

 MAX_ITERATIONS=5
 ```

 This project used Google Gemini 2.5 Flash.
 At the time of this writing a free tier existed.
 Regardless of the AI provider you choose, you should set values for each variable shown.
+Since the **requests per minute (RPM)** was 5 for the agent chosen, the value for `MAX_ITERATIONS` was set to this value.

 ### API Key Setup